Reading Time: 5 minutes

 Istio is an open-source service mesh that makes it easier for a team to create a network or server cluster of deployed services.
 Istio provides several vital services consistently across a mesh network such as:

 A service mesh is a layer of communication and control between applications or microservices and the network stack they typically communicate over.
 This layer controls communication and helps microservices share data.
 This service-to-service interaction is governed by logic built into the service mesh layer.
 Simply put, microservices are small or partial applications, or individual functions, and the network stack is the physical networking layer.

 How is a Service Mesh Achieved?

-Typically a service mesh is implemented via ‘sidecars‘ attached to every microservice on your network.
+Typically, a service mesh is implemented via sidecars.
+These sidecars are usually attached to every microservice on your network.
 The service mesh abstracts communication between microservices into these sidecars and the sidecars communicate with one another in a mesh topology.

-Modern apps are smaller than their predecessors; as they’ve shrunk communication logic has been written into each app, microservice, function, etc. With one or two microservices, or maybe even a dozen, the communication logic generally isn’t difficult to deal with.
+Because most modern apps are now smaller than their predecessors, they have shrunken the communication logic written into each app, microservice, function, etc. With one or two microservices, or maybe even a dozen, the communication logic generally isn’t difficult to deal with.
 At scale, or when you have hundreds of such apps, a service mesh can be thought of as ‘required’.